gargsaar/singlepage_website_ni/_posts/2019-09-22-the-last-coin.markdown

 She knew the answer won’t come easily, so she tried again.

-"A coin," This time he replied in hope for a help.
+"A coin" This time he replied in hope for a help.

 "What coin?"

-"A Kuwaiti Dinar"
+"Kuwaiti Dinar"

 "What dinar?"